aspect-build/rules_jest/README.md

 See [jest_test](docs/jest_test) API documentation and the example usages in the [example](https://github.com/aspect-build/rules_jest/tree/main/example/) folder.

 > Note that the example also relies on code in the `/WORKSPACE` file in the root of this repo.

+## Troubleshooting and common challenges

+For troubleshooting and common challenges, see [troubleshooting.md](troubleshooting.md).